ForkMeMaybe/Help-Desk/README.md

 The API uses custom permission classes to enforce role-based access control:

 *   **User Role:** Can create new tickets.
 Can view and comment on ONLY their own tickets.
-*   **Agent Role:** Can do everything a User can, PLUS: view all tickets, assign any ticket to themselves, and change the status of any ticket.
+*   **Agent Role:** Can do everything a User can, PLUS: view all tickets, assign any ticket to themselves, and change the status of any ticket, change priority of ticket.
-*   **Admin Role:** Can do everything an Agent can, PLUS: assign any ticket to any agent and delete any ticket or comment.
+*   **Admin Role:** Can do everything an Agent can, PLUS: assign any ticket to any agent and delete any ticket or comment, change priority of ticket.

 ### Static File